- CEMC Home

 Opportunities for Teachers

-The Math Teachers' Conference is a popular event with a focus on curriculum, technology and enrichment.
+The Math Teachers' Conference is a popular event with a focus on curriculum, extensions and enrichment.
 The curriculum sessions will focus on problem solving.
 It is held every August.
 Teachers who register should have some previous teaching experience in an elementary or high school.